JesseLu/lip-bfgs/README.md

 1. LIP-BFGS is easy to modify.
     The algorithm and implementation are simple and well-documented.
 1. LIP-BFGS is free.
-    Free as in public domain (see License), use and modify as you will.
+    Free as in public domain (see License), you can use it in any way you like.

 Installing and running LIP-BFGS